selimslab/logos/readme.md

 # logos

-How OS works?
-This question led me to go search for answers.
+## background
+What happens under the hood?
+How do computers work really?

+How my keyboard knows what I am writing?

+How the screen knows what to show and how?

+Where is all these files and folders?
+What is a file anyway?

+Questions follow each other.
+This got me thinking.
 First I have read  Operating Systems: Three Easy Pieces, then I followed the great [os-tutorial](https://github.com/cfenollosa/os-tutorial).
-After reading the other books and links below, I have started to understand, re-write, and connect the existing pieces.
-This project consists of distilled ideas from these books, tutorials, and links.
+After reading and skimming a few more OS books and some time on [os-dev wiki](https://wiki.osdev.org/Main_Page), answers started to come.

+## Aim

+This project is educational.
+It aims to connect the ideas and to show how a simple kernel works

+## Scope

 Logos is able to boot, use screen and keyboard, start a simple shell, get user input, and execute a few commands.
 Maybe it will have a filesystem later.